-In addition to reviews and appeals, Credit Review is available to help all SMEs and farms on credit matters by providing accessible, easy to understand and affordable expert assistance and information.
+Credit Review is available to help all SMEs and farms on credit matters by providing accessible, easy to understand and affordable expert assistance and information.

-A call to the Credit Review helpline (Tel: 087 1217244 or 1850 211 789) is all it takes to get immediate assistance - and sometimes issues can be resolved without needing a formal appeal.
+A call to the Credit Review helpline (Tel: 1850 211 789) is all it takes to find out more - and sometimes issues can be resolved without needing a formal appeal.

-Credit Review can also be contacted via email (info@creditreview.ie), and the website www.creditreview.ie has a callback facility.
+Credit Review can also be contacted via email (info@creditreview.ie), and you can visit the website www. creditreview.ie to find out more and request a callback.